Kotlin/kotlinx.coroutines/docs/topics/coroutines-cancellation.md

 ### Run non-cancelable blocks

-You can prevent cancellation from affecting certain parts of a coroutine.
+You can prevent cancellation from affecting certain parts of a coroutine using the [`nonCancellable`](https://kotlinlang.org/api/kotlinx.coroutines/kotlinx-coroutines-core/kotlinx.coroutines/non-cancellable.html) function.
-To do so, pass [`NonCancellable`](https://kotlinlang.org/api/kotlinx.coroutines/kotlinx-coroutines-core/kotlinx.coroutines/-non-cancellable/) as an argument to the `withContext()` coroutine builder function.

-> Avoid using `NonCancellable` with other coroutine builders like `.launch()` or `.async()`.
-Doing so disrupts structured concurrency by breaking the parent-child relationship.
->
-{style="warning"}

-`NonCancellable` is useful when you need to ensure that certain operations, such as closing resources with a suspending `close()` function, complete even if the coroutine is canceled before they finish.
+`nonCancellable` is useful when you need to ensure that certain operations, such as closing resources with a suspending `close()` function, complete even if the coroutine is canceled before they finish.

 Here's an example: